 Certainly the cherry on top is the king of the birds, the largest and heaviest flying bird on the Earth.
 Its wingspan can surpass 3 meters, and it can weigh 15 kilograms.
 It is one of the birds that flies at extremely high altitudes, harnessing the warm air currents that rise from the valleys to soar, with relative ease, to 7000 meters.
 It then glides for hundreds of kilometers, practically without flapping its outstretched wings.

 The central point for observing this winged wonder is the famous observation point known as Cruz del Condor.
 The ideal situation is to arrive there before the sun rises because, as the first rays of light appear, you will see the harrowing depths since this is the point where the valley becomes a canyon (twice the depth of the Grand Canyon) and the river now appears like a silvery snake in the distance.

 But, nothing is really complete without the condors, and they always show up, rising in circles from the canyon floor until soaring just a few meters above the Cruz del Condor, as if they were trained to do so.
 Somewhere between twelve and twenty condors will appear: a few of them are young, known by their brown color, while those older than eight years now have black feathers and the white tuft around their necks, like a scarf.
 With barely a glance of pity at the tiny humans beneath them, they beat their large, spectacular wings, and take off upwards, conquering the magical world of the heavens above.

 Read more: Why Peru is the ultimate birding destination

-For more information, contact one of our specialist Peruvian wildlife tour operators and companies to book directly for best pricing.
+For more information on Peru birds or if you are interested in a birding tour in Peru, contact one of our specialist Peruvian wildlife tour operators and companies to book directly for best pricing.